carl-vega/git-test-readme/README.md

 ![](assests/VSCode-merge-conflict.png)
 Current changes are on master, and incoming changes are coming from the `git pull`.
 It is, of course, coders choice of which version to choose.

-The reason to not work on `master` is because the changes cannot easily be pushed and saved if the master is protected, like projects should be currently setup to be so per instructions.
+The reason to not work on `master` is because the changes cannot easily be pushed and saved if the master is protected, like projects should be currently setup.

 Last thing, names, such as `master` and `origin`, are merely naming conventions that can be changed, meaning do not think `origin` and `master` are the only options.
 As one option a firm could name the `origin` the company name and master could be the coders name, so as an example `origin/master` could be `taco-stand/carl-vega`.